kukicola/simplecov-review/README.md

-# Simplecov::Review
+# SimpleCov::Review

 SimpleCov formatter to generate missing lines errors for reporting tools like [reviewdog](https://github.com/reviewdog/reviewdog).
 It creates `coverage/review.txt` file containing uncovered lines in a format that can be easily used with reviewdog.

+Example:

 ```
 app/controllers/admin/companies_controller.rb:16:1: Missing coverage for line 16